Dermatology

 Epidermolysis Bullosa – A handbook for EB patients and families (PDF).

-Genodermatoses or genetic skin disorders can present as disturbances in the structure or function of the skin and are often associated with multi-organ involvement.
+Genodermatoses are a diverse group of genetic disorders that present primarily with skin changes.
+These can present as disturbances in the structure or function of the skin and are often associated with multi-organ involvement.
 Given their rarity and unusual presentations, genodermatoses frequently pose diagnostic and management challenges.

 Morphea (localized scleroderma) is a rare condition with potential for significant functional and cosmetic limitations.
 To date, there is very little information on the best way to evaluate the disease activity and response to treatment as well as the best treatment modality for each disease subtype.